DhanushNehru/Python-Scripts/README.md

 ## Gitpod

-In the cloud-free development environment where you can directly start coding.
+Use the cloud-free development environment where you can directly start coding.

 You can use Gitpod in the cloud  [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/DhanushNehru/Python-Scripts/)